BACK

 • Upgrading with The Upgrade Adapter

 I just finished the preparation block.
-I was lucky because the code of Jangouts is really clear and it follows two important points of the preparation block: Follow the Angular style guide and use component directives.
-So this left me only two things to do.
-First of all, switch from load files with <script> tags to a module loader and then migrate the code from JavaScript to TypeScript.
-But I've done it in reverse order, first migrate to TypeScript and then switch to a module loader.
-Why?
-I think this way is more "natural", at least for this project.
+Fortunately, the Jangouts code is clear and already follows two key preparation requirements: the Angular style guide and component directives.
+This left me only two tasks: switch from <script> tags to a module loader, and migrate from JavaScript to TypeScript.
+I reversed the order, migrating to TypeScript first and then switching to a module loader.
+This sequence felt more natural for this project.

 Migrating to TypeScript

-Jangouts has a gulp build system working, so I didn't have to worry about how the scripts are loaded.
-First I worry about migrating the files to TypeScript and when all was ready, then I try to take profit from the import syntax of TypeScript/ES6.
+Jangouts has a working gulp build system, so I did not need to worry about script loading.
+I focused first on migrating files to TypeScript, then leveraged the import syntax of TypeScript/ES6.

-Migrate code from JavaScript to TypeScript is really easy, only need to change the extension form .js to .ts.
-Obviously, the existing gulp system doesn't works with these changes, so in parallel of running gulp you should run tsc --watch src/**/*.ts.
-This command shows a lot of errors but don't worry about this if the JavaScript code is correct, all these errors are related to the type checking process of TypeScript compiler.
+Migrating code from JavaScript to TypeScript is straightforward: change the extension from .js to .ts.
+The existing gulp system does not work with these changes, so run tsc --watch src/**/*.ts alongside gulp.
+This command shows many errors, but if the JavaScript code is correct, these errors relate only to TypeScript's type checking.

-During this migration process, I also perform some changes in the code to make it more modular.
-Jangouts have all the components registered in the same Angular module janusHangouts and in other projects I worked before I learned that this can make some troubles when you have to do unit testing, so I define a different module for each component (janusHangouts.componentName) and then make it a dependency of the main module.
-This has to advantages: make tests is easier and in the future we can load components on demand with a module loader (but I'm not sure about the last one).
+During this migration, I also made the code more modular.
+Jangouts had all components registered in a single Angular module janusHangouts.
+From previous projects, I learned this causes trouble with unit testing.
+I now define a separate module for each component (janusHangouts.componentName) and make it a dependency of the main module.
+This has two advantages: easier testing, and potentially loading components on demand with a module loader.

 error TS7006: Parameter '$state' implicitly has an 'any' type.